top of page

 How does Fasenra work?

 Eosinophils are a type of white blood cell in the body.
-Individuals with eosinophilic asthma have increased levels of eosinophils in blood and tissues, which worsens inflammation in their lungs and can cause severe asthma attacks.
-Fasenra binds to the eosinophils and rapidly reduces reduce eosinophil levels in the blood.
+Individuals with eosinophilic asthma have increased levels of eosinophils in their blood and tissues, which worsens inflammation in their lungs and can cause severe asthma attacks.
+Fasenra binds to the eosinophils and rapidly reduces eosinophil levels in the blood.
 This reduction helps prevent asthma attacks, improves breathing and lung function, and better controls asthma symptoms.
-Fasenra may reduce or completely eliminate a patient’s need to take oral steroids daily.
+Fasenra may reduce or eliminate a patient’s need to take oral steroids daily.

 Want more information about Fasenra?

-Want information about Fasenra Patient Assistance Program?
+Want information about the Fasenra Patient Assistance Program?

 bottom of page